Kiki: “I just want to marry someone who won’t try to make out with me.”

 Attempt number three: Perform a very convincing stage kiss with out really kissing: Success.
 Everyone is fooled.
 The photo is taken and when it is developed it really does look like we got it on.

 But sadly the time for us to part came all too soon and we went our separate ways.
 I think a little part of both of us died inside that night.
+We had only be married for one day.
 As the sun came up the next morning I became single again.

 However, when I feel sorrow about the end of our marriage I simply have to remember one of the funniest things that happened during that magical night.